Shopify/bluejay/bluejay-parser/README.md

 # `bluejay-parser`

-`bluejay-parser` provides parsing capabilities of GraphQL executables with future plans for parsing schemas.
+`bluejay-parser` provides parsing capabilities of GraphQL executables and schemas.